And3rsL/Deebot-for-Home-Assistant/README.md

 To add your Ecovacs devices into your Home Assistant:

 1. Install [HACS](https://hacs.xyz)
-2. In HACS: Go to Integrations and search for -> Deebot for Home Assistant <- and install
+2. In HACS: Go to Integrations and search and install **Deebot for Home Assistant**
-3. Deebot for Home Assistant is now available in Home Assistant under Settings -> Integration -> Add -> Deebot for Home Assistant
+3. Setup the integration (HA Settings -> Integration -> Add -> Deebot for Home Assistant)
 4. Configure as described below

 ### Chinese server Configuration